New Testament Survey: Biography Of Peter

 Reports to the apostles and brethren in Judea that God has granted salvation to the Gentiles (Acts 11:1-18).

-- Eventually, he ended up at Rome, where tradition says that he was crucified near the end of Nero’s reign in about 67-68 A.D.
+- Eventually, it is believed that he ended up at Rome, where tradition says that he was crucified near the end of Nero’s reign in about 67-68 A.D.
 (He may have been up to 75 years old at the time.)
 He asked, and was allowed, to be crucified upside down because he felt unworthy to be crucified in the same manner as Jesus.
-Jesus foretold his martyrdom in (Jn 21:18-19).
+Jesus foretold his martyrdom by crucifixion in (Jn 21:18-19).
 (Most believe that Peter was martyred just after Paul.)